This blog may contain affiliate links. Read our disclosure policy for more info.

 17. Spot wildlife/go on a wildlife tour

 Banff National Park is famous for its abundance of wildlife.
-I myself have seen plenty of cool wildlife in Banff including bears, moose, and tons of elk.
+I have seen plenty of cool wildlife in Banff including bears, moose, and tons of elk.
 I’ve not yet seen a wolf in the wild but it’s on my bucket list!

 18. Spirit of Christmas Store

 Located right on Banff Ave is the perfect store for all of your Christmas-themed shopping.
-The Spirit of Christmas store is a huge 2-level store that features an endless amount of Christmas-related items including ornaments, decorations, gifts, and more.
-It’s quite literally the best Christmas store I’ve ever been to.
+The Spirit of Christmas store is a huge 2-level store that features an endless number of Christmas-related items including ornaments, decorations, gifts, and more.

 During the holiday season, the Spirit of Christmas store also has Santa Claus for meet and greets!